 PRINT: In-depth articles for the print edition offer research and critical analysis of topics in international affairs.
 Feature articles range in length from 3,000 to 8,000 words.
 For the purposes of submission, unsolicited articles should be summarized in an abstract of no more than 150 words.

-WEB: Articles for online publication should be between 300 and 800 words and should model the tone of journalistic op-eds.
+WEB: Articles for online publication should be between 500 and 1,000 words and should model the tone of journalistic analysis or op-eds.
 They should not include academic footnotes or citations, but we encourage the use of hyperlinks.
 We prioritize pieces with a policy focus and concrete recommendations, as well as pieces that provide an outside-the-box approach to the topic.

 “Perspectives” articles for the print journal use concrete examples and practitioner expertise to offer reflections, opinions, and recommendations about contemporary issues in international affairs.
 “Perspectives” articles range in length from 1,200 to 3,000 words, and citations are typically not necessary.
 Pieces that do not suit the theme of the print edition may be considered for online-only publication.